 4. When Was the Last Time It Received Maintenance?

-5. Do You Know Its Energy Efficiency Ratings?
+5. What Are the Energy Efficiency Ratings?

 6. Have You Noticed Signs of Problems During Your Inspection?